Historic Royal Palaces

-Historic Royal Palaces is also responsible for Hillsborough Castle in the north-west of County Down, the official residence in Northern Ireland of the King.
+Historic Royal Palaces is also responsible for Hillsborough Castle in the north-west of County Down, the King’s official residence in Northern Ireland.

 Historic Royal Palaces has managed the London palaces since 1989, and Hillsborough Castle since 2014.
 Occupied royal palaces, such as Buckingham Palace and Windsor Castle, are maintained by the Royal Household Property Section, and some are open to the public.

 Constitution

 Historic Royal Palaces is established as a Royal Charter Body with charitable status.

 The objectives of Historic Royal Palaces, as set out in its Royal Charter are, for the benefit of the nation: